The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Stjórnarfoss waterfall

-Just around the corner from Kirkjubæjarklaustur, another distinctive waterfall is to be seen, the round waterfall Stjórnarfoss.
+Just around the corner from Kirkjubæjarklaustur, another distinctive waterfall can be seen: the round waterfall Stjórnarfoss.

 The river Stjórn runs through a pretty gorge and creates this little waterfall ball, which is quite cute :)